wking-io/elm-live/Readme.md

 #### `--pushstate`
 Serve `index.html` on 404 errors.
 This lets us use client-side routing in Elm.
 For instance, we can have a URL like `http://localhost:8000/account` get handled by the Elm _navigation_ package instead of failing with a 404 error.

+#### `--before-build`
+Run a command before a build is run.
+This allows us to call external build tools that could generate Elm code, for example.

+#### `--after-build`
+Run a command after a build finishes.
+The same as `--before-build`, but it runs after the build finishes.
+We can then execute a command that depends on the finished source.

 #### `--help`
 You’re looking at it.